woow2007ibrahem-glitch/AI-Maze-Search-algorithm-/README.md

 # AI project for solving a maze search problem

-This project for improvement several search algorithms like BFS, DFS, UCS and A*.
+This project for developing several search algorithms like BFS, DFS, UCS and A*.
 What i have developed on this project is BFS and UCS as known as Dijstra Algorithm.

 ## requirement